LakshaySinghal7/StolenBeauty/README.md

 <p align="center">
     <img src="https://user-images.githubusercontent.com/79582204/236816839-e36ef675-f81b-48c5-8065-6d2e32781256.jpg" alt="" width=1000>
 <br><br>
     A unique and engaging website that combines the excitement of a game with the benefits of a psychological evaluation to deliver a truly memorable and insightful soft skills assessment.
-The Stolen Beauty offers an immersive and thrilling experience with an array of challenging puzzles, intriguing clues, captivating stories, and exciting prizes to keep you engaged and entertained.
+The Stolen Beauty offers an immersive and thrilling experience with an array of challenging puzzles, intriguing clues, captivating stories, and Soft Skills analysis to keep you engaged and entertained.
 </p>

 # Features